elaforge/karya/doc/background.md

 its neighbors, and also implies a certain damping technique that usually winds up lengthening the previous note.
 So while the notation exists at the score level, and the timing is possibly defined in score time, the pitch is dependent on both the previous and following pitches.
-Not only would figuring out the next pitch at the score level require tricky out of order evaluation, but since the same bit of score can appear in multiple contexts, there may be multiple possible previous or next pitches.
-Consider the last note before a repeat: you can only know the next note once you have realized the repeat.
+Since the same bit of score can appear in multiple contexts, there may be multiple possible previous or next pitches.
+Consider the last note before a repeat: you can only know the next note once you have flattened the repeat.
 So this is a problem where some bits of information are only available at score time, and some are only available at the Note level.

 My solution is to split ngoret into two functions.
-The score level notation will emit a note with the right timing, but with a flag saying to infer the pitch, and to possibly modify the length of the previous note.
+The score level notation will emit a Note with the right timing, and a flag saying to infer the pitch, and to possibly modify the length of the previous note.
 This in turn relies on a separate `realize-ngoret` function which post-processes the notes as a stream, at which point it can infer the right pitch, and also modify the length of the previous note.
 One wrinkle is that once we're working with a linear stream of notes, the score-level information about what is the previous or next note has been flattened away, which means I have to define a notion of "hand" or "voice" at the score level and annotate the notes accordingly.
 This is a restriction, but it exposes a fundamental assumption of the instrument that the notation depends on: that each note belongs to a certain hand, and that one hand cannot play two notes simultaneously.
 In fact, all notation that depends on a previous or next note has this limitation.
 Anyway, this specific solution for ngoret notation has become a become a general pattern of (notation, realize) pairs.

 You might be recognizing this as the two-phase split I was decrying above.
 Indeed it is, accompanied with the same plumbing hassle, and the same kinds of